 HELP.
-All those interested in organizing a Junior Police Patrol see Stanley Provost, 33A Ridge Road, Don't wait!
+All those interested in organizing a Junior Police Patrol Road.
+Don't wait!
 Start now to foster protection of health and morals of the children.

 PRINCIPAL PRESIDES AT STUDENT ASSEMBLY WEDNESDAY

 The first school assembly in Greenbelt in which all school children in the community participated was held Wednesday, Nov.
 24.